emilybstevens/stock-analysis/README.md

 Utilizing VBA to analyze stock market data for trends

 ## Overview of Project
 VBA is a programming language used for Excel and other Microsoft programs.
+It provides a way to automate Excel spreadsheets to analyze large data sets.
 ### Purpose
 The purpose of this project is to provide the client with a convenient way to analyze stock market data to assist in data-driven market decisions.